-Any custody and/or visitation order is subject to modification by the court if:
+Any court order pertaining to children is always subject to modification by the court if:

-— there has been a material or substantial change in circumstances since the entry of the prior court order
+- there has been a material change in circumstances since the entry of the prior court order; and

 - the court determines that a modification is in the best interest of the child